VitalyDeCoder/BaseReal-OS/README.md

 # BaseReal-OS
+#What We Are Building
+BaseReal is a foundation platform for launching custom universes.
+Think of it as an operating system — not for a computer, but for a reality.
+The platform itself is a finished product.
+What it runs depends on how you configure it.
+Each specialized universe is defined by a set of instructions for the governing neural network — a kind of "God's Charter": how to distribute resources, what algorithms sustain engagement, how the reward system operates.
+The full parameter list is still being developed.
+The result of configuration is a universe with a specific purpose:

+Entertainment — immersive worlds and interactive experiences Education — visual environments where physics and math become tangible Therapy — calm, controlled spaces for psychological work Rehabilitation — structured realities for behavioral correction Science — sandboxes for modeling phenomena impossible to observe directly Research — environments for testing hypotheses about the nature of reality itself

+The underlying law is always the same: T² ∝ R³ — the Inverse 3/2 principle.
+The universe changes.
+The geometry does not.

 **BaseReal** is a conceptual "reality operating system" exploring a new architecture of existence and an alternative geometric model of gravity and mass (Inverse 3/2 Law).